3790 Wilshire Blvd. Los Angeles, CA 90005 | map |

 It was restored to its original opulence by theatre wiz Ray Shepardson and Los Angeles architect Brenda Levin.
 The 1983-1985 project included re-painting, work on decorative plaster and murals, reproducing original light fixtures, repairing a gaping 30' hole in the auditorium ceiling, reopening and then enlarging the orchestra pit, adding a backstage elevator, refurbishing the dressing rooms, enlarging the stage, installing new stage equipment, a new electrical service (with a transformer vault atop the stage left dressing rooms), installing new carpet and seats.

 The building reopened in 1985 under the management of Bill Graham Presents with a UCLA sponsored engagement of the Alvin Ailey American Dance Theatre.
-In addition to spending $4.8 million on the theatre, the office tower was also renovated as part of the project.
-The total renovation cost was $9.8 million.
+In addition to spending $4.8 million on the theatre, the office tower

 The program cover from the May 1, 1985 reopening.
 Thanks to Bill Gabel for posting it on the Facebook page Photos of Los Angeles.
 The building has been through several new owners since a sale by Ratkovich and his partners.

 For a show with no seats on the main floor the capacity is now 1,312 on the floor and 988 in the balcony for a total of 2,300 -- the same legal capacity as it was before the 2002 remodel.
-When chairs are on the main floor the capacity there is 865.
-With the 988 in the balcony the total is then 1,850, plus or minus a few.

 Status: It's a very busy live music venue, now operated by Live Nation.
 Production Manager Reid Bartlett does a terrific job of keeping the building both functional and looking great.

 Pipe Organ: It was a Kimball 4/37, now removed.
 It was last played in 1979.
-The organ had come from the Forum Theatre, also a Warner Bros. operation at the time.
-For information on the Wiltern organ and its 1962 restoration, see Bob Alder's informative website: wilterntheatrepipeorgan.bobalder.com.
+The organ had come from the Forum Theatre,

 1931 - A view of the chaos at Wilshire and Western even before the theatre opened.
 We're looking east on Wilshire.
 Notice the "Warner Bros.
 2300 seats" signage on the construction barricade at the right.
-Thanks to Ken McIntyre for posting the photo on the Facebook page Photos of Los Angeles.
+Thanks to Ken McIntyre for posting the photo on the private Facebook group Photos of Los Angeles.

 1931 - "Opens October 7" on the marquee.
 It's a Dick Whittington Studio photo in the USC Digital Library collection.
 Thanks to Scott Collette for locating it for a Forgotten Los Angeles Facebook post.
-He also shared it on Instagram
+He also shared it on Instagram.

 1931 - A view of the bridge from the Los Angeles Public Library collection.